if22b099/Arc42_SWARC/arc42/arc42_Gruppe-8.md

 -->

 1. **User Authentication**
-   - **Description:** Implementing user authentication in a microservice could lead to data breaches and security vulnerabilities if not properly designed and maintained.
-It may result in increased technical debt due to the need for ongoing security updates and monitoring.
+   - **Description:** Integrating user authentication within a monolithic system could pose risks such as data breaches and security vulnerabilities if not appropriately designed and maintained.
+This may result in heightened technical debt, necessitating continuous security updates and monitoring.
-   - **Mitigation Measures:** Regular security audits, implementation of best practices for authentication, continuous monitoring of security vulnerabilities.
+   - **Mitigation Measures:** Conducting regular security audits, implementing best practices for authentication, and continuously monitoring security vulnerabilities are crucial measures to mitigate the associated risks in a monolithic architecture.

 2. **Scalability Challenges**
    - **Description:** Developing a monolithic architecture while prioritizing user experience can introduce scalability challenges.